RahulCraft/Aadhar_Face_Verification/README.md

-🔍 Aadhaar Face Verification using Deep Learning & OCR:
+🔍 Aadhaar Face Verification using Deep Learning & OCR: dev

 This project implements an automated Aadhaar verification system using Deep Learning for face recognition and OCR (Optical Character Recognition) for Date of Birth (DOB) extraction from Aadhaar card images.